2021-22 Catalog (Archived Catalog)

-Career Services can help students explore career options.
+Career Services can help students explore career opportunities.
 Whether students are looking for employment (full or part-time), internships, or to sharpen job skills, Career Services is ready to help by providing the following services to all SVCC students:

 - Interviewing Techniques

 - Cover Letter & Follow-Up Letter Writing Assistance

 - Resume Writing Assistance & Reviewing your Resume

 Career Services offers a wide variety of resources to assist with identifying career opportunities, finding up-to-date information on the latest job market trends, tips on acquiring work experience, and developing job search skills for a successful transition from school to work.
 For further information, contact Career Services at 815-835-6294, or visit https://www.svcc.edu/careerservices